 How to Sign Up for Telemarketing Calls: Get More Exciting Phone Chats

-Telemarketing calls can be a real headache for many folks.
+Telemarketing calls can be a real pain in the neck for many of us.

-But what if you actually want to get more of these calls?
-There are a few ways to do this, though you need to be careful.
+But what if you actually want to get more of those pesky calls?
+Believe it or not, there are a few ways to do this—just tread carefully!

-To sign up for telemarketing calls, you can call toll-free numbers, post your phone number online, or opt out of the Do Not Call Registry.
-These methods can increase your chances of getting more sales calls.
+To start getting telemarketing calls, you could call toll-free numbers, put your number online, or even opt out of the Do Not Call Registry.
+Doing these things might up your chances of getting those calls.

 Getting Started with Telemarketing Calls

-A person sitting at a desk with a computer, phone, and paperwork, signing up for telemarketing calls online
+A person at a desk with a computer, phone, and paperwork, signing up online for telemarketing calls

 Understanding Telemarketing